-The academy is dependent on the support of the ESFA, and it does have limited support for specified resources from Tamworth Educational Foundations, the parents' association and income from Mighty Oaks (before and after school provision).
+The academy is dependent on the support of the Education and Skils Funding Agency, and it does have limited support for specified resources from Tanworth Educational Foundations, the Parent and Teacher Association and income from Mighty Oaks (before and after school provision).

-Like many organisations, the academy has been impacted in 2019/20 by the COVID-19 pandemic, in particular with diminished income from the wrap-around service (Mighty Oaks) as a result of reduced parental take-up with changes in working arrangements.
-The Government Coronavirus Job Retention Scheme (Furlough) provided an initial easement to offset the expenditure, and this area will be subject to continual review.
+Like many organisations, the academy continued to be impacted significantly during 2020/21 by the COVID-19 pandemic, in particular diminished income from the wrap-around service, Mighty Oaks, as a result of reduced parental take-up, driven by changes in working arrangements.
+Unlike in 2019/20, when the school was able to access funding via the Government Coronavirus Job Retention Scheme (Furlough), additional support income has been more limited in 2020/21.

-Due to the rural location of St Patrick's Primary Academy, the designated catchment area contains very few houses.
-As a result, the area from which our intake comes is from a wide area.
+Due to the rural location of St Patrick's Church of England Primary Academy, the designated catchment area contains very few houses.
+As a result, the area from which our intake comes is a wide area.
 Year on year we need to maintain high standards in order to attract prospective parents from other catchment areas.
 Numbers are a key driver to the success of the school and as such a dip in performance could lead to a drop in numbers hence affecting future funding.
 This has led to the school's focus on developing the website, parent communication and commitment to school tours for prospective parents.
 There are a number of new housing developments within the vicinity of the school and the school aims to attract children from these in the coming years.

-During the year ended 31 August 2020, the total expenditure over income for the year was £98,663.
-At 31 August 2020 the net book value of fixed assets was £780,994 and movements in tangible fixed assets are shown in note 13 to the financial statements.
+During the year ended 31 August 2021, total expenditure (excluding depreciation and pension adjustments) was £1,339,182 (2020: £1,234,057).
+At 31 August 2021 the net book value of fixed assets was £754,979 (2020: £780,994) and movements in tangible fixed assets are shown in note 13 to the financial statements.

-At 31 August 2020 the total funds comprised:
+At 31 August 2021 the total funds comprised: